hbar-team/SPyCCI/_sources/Guide/setup.md

 (Guide-setup)=
 # Setting up calculations

 After creating a `System`, you need to set up the calculation to which you wish to subject it.
-This is done with the `compechem.engines` and `compechem.wrappers` submodules.
+This is done with the `spycci.engines` and `spycci.wrappers` submodules.

 Both `engines` and `wrappers` submodules contains a series of program-specific classes and functions for interfacing with external code and carrying out calculations on `System` objects.
 The distinction between the two and the philosophy behind them is as follows: